Lord North (horse)

 Lord North (foaled 9 February 2016) is an Irish-bred, British-trained Thoroughbred racehorse.
 After winning his only race as a juvenile in 2018, he won again on his three-year-old debut but ran poorly on his next start and was subsequently gelded.
 He returned to the track in the autumn of 2019 and recorded victories in the Cambridgeshire Handicap and the James Seymour Stakes.
 The gelding made further progress in 2020 when he won the Brigadier Gerard Stakes and the Prince of Wales's Stakes.

 Background

 Lord North is a bay horse with no white markings bred in Ireland by Sheikh Mohammed's Godolphin organisation.
 He raced in the colours of Zayed bin Mohammed and was sent into training with John Gosden in Newmarket, Suffolk.

 He was from the tenth crop of foals sired by Dubawi, whose wins included the Irish 2,000 Guineas and the Prix Jacques Le Marois.
-At stud, Dubawi has been a highly successful breeding stallion, siring major winners such as Ghaiyyath, Monterosso, Al Kazeem, Makfi, Old Persian, Lucky Nine and Night of Thunder.
+At stud, Dubawi has sired major winners such as Ghaiyyath, Monterosso, Al Kazeem, Makfi, Old Persian, Lucky Nine and Night of Thunder.

 Lord North's dam Najoum showed modest racing ability, winning two minor races from four starts.
 She was a half-sister to the Blue Grass Stakes winner Bandini and a great-great-granddaughter of the outstanding racemare Moccasin.